manwar/Curio/README.md

 );
 ```

-When the guard object goes out of scope `uninject` will be called
+When the guard object goes out of scope `clear_injection` will be
-automatically.
+called automatically.

 ## Singletons